-S. No. Category of award at State Level No. of Awards 1 Best Performing State in Implementation of Good Governance Initiatives during the year 2019-20 3 2 Best Performing State in implementation of Timely Payment Generation (T+8) during the Year 2019-20 3 3 Best performing State in work completion rates during the Year 2019-20 3 4 Best Performing State in Implementation of Convergence and Livelihood linkage through Mahatma Gandhi NREGA, Transparency and Accountability during the Year 2019- 20 3 5 Best performing State in setting up of system for redressal of grievances during the Year 2019-20 2 6 Best performing State in setting up of system for regeneration of rejected transactions during the Year 2019-20 2 Total 16
+S. No. Category of award at State Level No. of Awards 1 Best Performing State in Implementation of Good Governance Initiatives during the year 2019-20 3 2 Best Performing State in implementation of Timely Payment Generation (T+8) during the Year 2019-20 3 3 Best performing State in work completion rates during the Year 2019-20 3 4 Best Performing State in Implementation of Convergence and Livelihood linkage through Mahatma Gandhi NREGA, Transparency and Accountability during the Year 2019-20 5 Best performing State in setting up of system for redressal of grievances during the Year 2019-20 2 6 Best performing State in setting up of system for regeneration of rejected transactions during the Year 2019-20 Total 16 7 Award for Bank Best performing sponsor bank for Timely wage payment under Mahatma Gandhi NREGA during the Year 2019- 20 1 8 Best Performing District in implementation of Mahatma Gandhi NREGA during the Year 2019-20 15 9 Best Performing Block in implementation of Mahatma Gandhi NREGA during the Year 2019-20 5

-Mahatma Gandhi NREGA Awards(Categories: National.
-State, District, Block & Gram Panchayat) S. No. Category of award at State Level No. of Awards 7 Award for Bank Best performing sponsor bank for Timely wage payment under Mahatma Gandhi NREGA during the the Year 2019-20 1 8 Best Performing District in implementation of Mahatma Gandhi NREGA during the Year 2019-20 15 9 Best Performing Block in implementation of Mahatma Gandhi NREGA during the Year 2019-20 5 10 Best Performing GP in implementation of Mahatma Gandhi NREGA during the Year 2019-20 5 Grand total 42
+Grand total

-18.2 Framework of Awards: The overall framework and scheme for awards will be uploaded on the Mahatma Gandhi NREGA website: nrega.nic.in
+18.2 Framework of Awards: The overall framework and scheme for awards uploaded on the Mahatma Gandhi NREGA website: nrega.nic.in.